RobxSor/Decryptor-Encryptor/README.md

   <li>SecretTest.java</li>
 </ul>

-<small class="danger">NOTE: Be sure to change the author inside the files before passing it.</small>
+<small class = "bg-red">NOTE: Be sure to change the author inside the files before passing it.</small>